Therapy for Adult Children of Alcoholics

 • In addition to individual therapy, it can be incredibly supportive to get connected to 12-step groups that have allowed folks to get connected to others who ‘get it’, to have a space to tell your story to the extent that it is comfortable for you, and to learn more about your tendencies and patterns.
 Many people are drawn to these groups due to a felt need for connection, healing, and community.
 For example, Adult Children of Alcoholics (ACA) is supported by the ACA WSO (World Service Organization), which provides structure and resources for meetings and helps maintain the unique focus on healing from family dysfunction and inner child work.

 For some, these spaces are incredibly healing and for others they aren’t a fit.
-Stay tuned for more content and opportunities on this page for more support.

 Break free from people pleasing, overfunctioning, caretaking and the hypervigilance that has kept you from living your most authentic life.